Four ways to assess your needs and hire the right person for your team.

 Here’s how to recruit the best practice manager you can find:

 1. Look for complementary skills.
 Don’t look for someone just like you, but rather someone who complements you.
 The ideal practice manager will have strengths that mirror your weaknesses, creating a great owner/manager team that can run the practice more effectively than either could flying solo.

 2. Use personality assessment tools.
-Consider using tools like DiSC or Kolbe A Index to evaluate your natural strengths, and again during the hiring process to gain broader perspective of your candidates.
+Consider using tools like DiSC, CliftonStrengths Finder, Enneagram, or Kolbe A Index to evaluate candidates during the hiring process to gain broader perspective of how they will manage the practice.

 3. Sell your culture.
 To attract the very best candidates, it’s critical that you sell your business as a great place to work.
 Focus on who you are as a company, your mission and core values, and highlight your workplace culture.

 4. Know your pay range.
-While it’s not necessary (or even recommended) to include salary or benefits in a job posting, these details will come up during the hiring process.
+While it’s not necessary to include salary or benefits in a job posting, these details will come up during the hiring process.
 Be prepared ahead of time by doing your research.
-Position your practice as a competitive and attractive employer by offering benefits such as continuing education stipends, flexible hours, and a schedule of vacation days and paid time off.
+Have a salary range in mind, and position your practice as a competitive and attractive employer by offering benefits such as continuing education stipends, flexible hours and a schedule of vacation days and paid time off.

 Look for a leader

-A practice manager is a leader within your veterinary practice.
+A practice manager serves as a leader within your veterinary practice.
 The skills and experience you should take into consideration and place high on your list include:

 - Leadership, including training, coaching and providing feedback to others